YashAnand1/IMS-Document/README.md

 - The standardised format is being followed

 ### **Creating Custom-Commands**
 IMS provides the user with the flexibility to create their own custom commands for retrieving inventory-data, by defining column-headers from the Inventory Spreadsheet, for displaying the inventory-data.
-It is heavily recommended to follow the analogy provided below for creating Custom-Commands:
+It is heavily recommended to follow the analogy provided below for creating Custom-Commands related to objects.
+However, it should be noted that if data is insufficient then user can choose objects according to their data.
+The analogy is as follows:
 ```
+kubectl get ns – DC, DR
+kubectl get deployments – Applications
+kubectl get statefulsets – Clustered Applications
+kubectl get replicasets – Load Balanced Applications
+kubectl get configmap – Each Application's configuration
+kubectl get nodes – Infra details - VMs, BareMetal, Kubernetes Cluster Name
+kubectl get pods – Each Application Instance
+kubectl get pv – Total Storage (SAN/LAN)
+kubectl get pvc – Individual Application's Shared Storage (Block Device, File)
+Kubectl get svc - Application Endpoints (Ports)
+Kubectl get ingress - Load Balancers & Ingress (In case of K8S-based application)
 ```

 | Example: `get nodes` could be used to tabularly display Inventory-data with columns like RAM, CPU, WWWN, etc. |